RHEcosystemAppEng/exhort-javascript-api/README.md

 let componentAnalysis = await crda.componentAnalysis('pom.xml', buffer.toString(), options)
 ```

-> NOTE: If setting the same key in both environment variables and options, the environment variable will take
+> NOTE: If the same key is used in both environment variables and properties, the environment variable takes precedence.
-> precedence.

 </p>